Find Grad Schools

 62% Women

 Lake Erie College of Osteopathic Medicine is the 2nd most popular school in the nation for students seeking a doctor's degree in pharmacy.
 Roughly 4,300 attend the school each year.
 The average in-state tuition for full-time undergraduates is $14,640 per year, while in-state graduate students, on average, pay $14,211 per year.
-For the 2020-2021 academic year, 293 doctor's degrees were handed out to pharmacy majors at LECOM.
-Around 45% of these students were from an underrepresented racial-ethnic group, and 57% were women.
+During the most recent year for which we have data, 293 people received their doctor's degree in pharmacy from LECOM.
+Around 42% of these students were from an underrepresented racial-ethnic group, and 62% were women.

 #3